-MVP in agile methodology stands for the minimum viable product (MVP) in agile.
-It plays a crucial role in the agile process by enabling the rapid development of efficient solutions.
-An MVP allows teams to test product viability early on, gather valuable feedback, and iteratively refine ideas.
-This mvp in agile approach ensures that the product evolves step-by-step, aligning closely with user needs and market demands.
+Minimum Viable Product is the version of a product that can be released to test its viability in agile methodology.
+It has a major influence on the agile process by enabling the rapid development of efficient solutions and allowing teams to test product viability at an early stage, gather valuable feedback, and iteratively refine ideas.
+This MVP in agile approach ensures that the product evolves step-by-step, aligning closely with user needs and market demands.

 The product is gradually formed based on learnings and findings, allowing for incremental progress while avoiding spending a fortune on something that may prove useless.